WebDevWaw/docs/queries.md

 Laravel's database query builder provides a convenient, fluent interface to creating and running database queries.
 It can be used to perform most database operations in your application and works on all supported database systems.

-The Laravel query builder uses PDO parameter binding to protect your application against SQL injection attacks.
+The Laravel konstruktor kwerend używa PDO parameter binding do zabezpieczania twojej aplikacji przez atalami SQL injection.
 There is no need to clean strings being passed as bindings.

 <a name="retrieving-results"></a>
 ## Retrieving Results